kenstott/hasura-connectors/file-connector/README.md

-# Data Connector CSV Implementation
+# Data Connector File Implementation

 This directory contains a CSV/XLSX/JSON implementation of the Data Connector agent specification which fetches its data from a spark context.